cloudify-cosmo/cloudify-nodecellar-example/README.md

 `cfy local init -p local-blueprint.yaml` <br>

 This command (as the name suggests) initializes your working directory to work with the given blueprint.
-Now, you can run any type of workflows on this blueprint.
+Now, you can run any type of workflows on this blueprint. <br>

+### Step 2: Install

 Lets run the `install` workflow: <br>

-### Step 2: Install

 `cfy local execute -w install`